by Fr. Tommy Lane

 If Jesus walked among us today and performed miracles and taught us, how would we treat him?
 Would we have the faith to allow him perform miracles of healing among us?
 Would we have the faith to allow him teach us?
 Would we treat him with the faith and respect he would deserve or would we treat him with the skepticism and contempt which the people of Nazareth showed him as we heard in the Gospel today?
 (Mark 6:1-6) At first we might say what a dreadful question to ask, of course we would have faith in Jesus to allow him work miracles and preach.
 Jesus does continue his ministry among us today, does walk among us today to heal and teach but yet there are many who are lacking faith in Jesus to allow him continue to perform miracles through his Church and teach us through his Church.

 In the first reading (Ezek 2:2-5) we heard that God called the prophet Ezekiel and sent him to prophesy to the rebellious Israelites.
 Even though God knew their response would be rebellion and revolt God still sent Ezekiel; God said, “whether they heed or resist…they shall know that a prophet has been among them.”
 (Ezek 2:5) God would ensure that his word would be preached regardless of the response.
 The response of God’s chosen people would not determine whether or not God would send his servants the prophets.
 While the prophets came to an end during the Old Covenant we could say that Jesus is the Prophet of the New Covenant.
-(Deut 18:15)
+(Deut 18:15) In some way we can say that the ministry of the prophets came to fulfillment in Jesus.

 Jesus’ own ministry is continued in the Church.
 During the Last Supper Jesus ordained his apostles as the first priests of the New Covenant – a close reading of John’s Gospel has a number of hints of this - and Catholic bishops are the successors of the apostles.
 During the Last Supper Jesus instituted the Eucharist so Jesus continues to be with us in every tabernacle.
 On Easter Sunday evening Jesus breathed the Holy Spirit on the apostles and gave them the authority to forgive or retain sins.
 Before Jesus ascended to heaven he commanded the apostles to go out to the whole world baptizing and preaching.
 In so many ways the ministry of the Church is the continuation of the ministry of Jesus.
 Through his bishops, priests, and deacons, Jesus continues his ministry today.
 Jesus does walk among us today and teach today, through the Church.
 If we do not love the Church we do not love Jesus.
 To use the language of St. Paul, Jesus is the head and the Church is his body (Eph 1:22-23; 4:15-16; 5:23; Col 1:18).
 The letter to the Ephesians reminds us that the love of a husband and wife is a mirror of the love of Christ for the Church (Eph 5:25-32).
 If we think we love God but do not love the Church we are mistaken.
 If we really love God we would also love the Church.
 If we love Jesus we will want to meet Jesus every Sunday in the Eucharist.
 If we love Jesus we will want to be at Calvary during Sunday Mass when we are transported, as if in a time warp, to the one sacrifice of Jesus.